U.S. citizen found dead in Egyptian prison

 A U.S. embassy official said a U.S. citizen had died as the result of an apparent suicide at the Ismailia prison.
 Egyptian authorities made no immediate comment.

-The U.S. State Department issued a statement confirming Lunn's death and said it had contacted his family and was providing consular assistance, including helping repatriate his remains and protecting his personal property.

-At the time of Lunn's arrest, security sources had said that he was on his way to Gaza.
+At the time of Henry's arrest, security sources had said that he was on his way to Gaza.

 He was arrested in the town of Sheikh Zwayed in North Sinai for breaking a dusk-to-dawn curfew imposed amid clashes between security forces and supporters of ousted Islamist President Mohamed Mursi.